 1 dose of meningococcal, conjugate vaccine (MCV)

 During winter storms, road conditions may change radically throughout critical commute periods.
 To stay abreast of latest developments related to school delays and closings, make sure that the school has your current contact information.
-In the absence of a Power Announcement call, please consult the announcements section of the district website, or listen to WEEU or WFMZ-TV Channel 69 for information.
+In the absence of a ConnectED call, please consult the announcements section of the district website, or listen to WEEU or WFMZ-TV Channel 69 for information.